KahBrightTech/Cognitech-terraform-iac-modules/terraform/modules/S3-Private-bucket/REPLICATION.md

 - Use separate KMS keys for different regions
 - Plan key rotation strategy
 - Test cross-region key access
+- **Disable bucket key encryption for replication to work properly**

 ❌ **Don't**:
 - Use the same KMS key across regions
 - Forget to grant replication role access to KMS keys
+- Enable bucket key encryption when replication is configured

+**⚠️ Important**: When configuring S3 bucket replication with KMS encryption, ensure that the bucket key is set to `disabled`.
+Bucket key encryption can interfere with the replication process, preventing objects from being properly replicated to the destination bucket.
+The module automatically handles this configuration to ensure replication compatibility.

 ### 3. Monitoring and Alerting